jmikola/JmikolaWildcardEventDispatcherBundle/README.md

 ## Compatibility

-This bundle's `master` branch maintains compatibility with Symfony2's master branch.
-The 1.0.x tag for this bundle tracks its `master` branch.

-There is no support for Symfony 2.0.x.
+This bundle requires Symfony 2.3 or above.

 ## Configuration